sifung/sifung/README.md

 # Hi, I'm Sifu
-I am a Computer Applications student with a strong interest in cybersecurity, ethical hacking </br>
+I am a BCA student with a strong interest in CyberSecurity </br>
 I believe in learning from scratch, staying consistent, and improving every single day.

 ---